Aakash2408/Data-Structures/README.md

-# Data Structures
+## Data Structures Programs
-:) I have published all my codes which i have written in my 2nd semester of Enigineering :) These codes are in C language
+:) I have published all my codes which I have written and submitted for Data Structures in 2nd semester of B.Tech(CSE)

+:) These codes are written in C language and are tested on CodeBlocks (MinGW compiler)

-:) If you find any error then please coorect it ,each and every effort will be appreciated
+:) If you find any error, then please correct it, each and every effort will be appreciated.